 Replication Latency Tab

-Each node is listed in a heading derived from its IP and port, and a gossip age in parentheses (see below).
-The node’s latency summary is displayed at the right end of the heading line.
-This is intended as a quick “health check” as to whether this node is significantly behind or not.
+Each node in the cluster is listed in a heading derived from the topology configuration, and a gossip age in parentheses (see below).
+The node's latency summary is displayed at the right end of the heading line, and is an average of the replication latency between this node and all remote nodes.
+This is intended as a quick "health check" as to whether this node is significantly behind or not.

-Clicking on the heading exposes a list of peer nodes, also by IP:port, and a latency indicator.
-Each peer’s latency may thus be read as “how far behind” the selected node is from that peer.
-In the example above, we can say that node “171” is 0 seconds behind from its peers “172” and “173”.
+Clicking on the heading exposes a list of peer nodes, also from the topology configuration, and a replication latency indicator for each.
+Each peer's latency may be understood as "how far behind" the selected node is from that peer's current ingestion.
+In the example above, we can say that node "171" is 0 seconds behind from its peers "172" and "173".

-All nodes should be running NTP or a similar time synchronization daemon.
-For example, if a remote node is shown as “(0.55 seconds old)", that means that a gossip message was received from that node 0.55 seconds ago, relative to the current node.
-Nodes that are constantly yellow or red, but never green, may have clock skew.
+All nodes should be running NTP or similar time synchronization.
+For example, if a remote node is shown as "(0.55 seconds old)", that means that a gossip message was received from that node 0.55 seconds ago, relative to the current node.
+Nodes that have persisently high gossip age, or peer latencies that do not drop to zero, may have clock skew.

 Packet loss is another possible cause of replication latency.
 If a remote node's gossip latency varies widely, it could mean that gossip packets are being lost between hosts.